Public Holidays in North Korea 2026 – National & State Observances

 | February 16 | Day of the Shining Star (Kim Jong Il’s Birthday) | Major leader birthday holiday |

-| February 17 | Korean New Year (Lunar / Seollal) | Traditional lunar new year observance |
+| February 17 | Korean New Year (Lunar / Seollal) | Traditional lunar New Year observance |

-| April 15 | Day of the Sun (Kim Il Sung’s Birthday) | Most important holiday; multi-day celebrations often around 14–16 April |
+| April 15 | Day of the Sun (Kim Il Sung’s Birthday) | Most important holiday; multi-day celebrations often occur |

-| April 25 | Military / Army Day | Commemorates founding of the military forces or revolutionary army |
+| April 25 | Military / Army Day | Commemorates founding of the military forces |

-| May 1 | Labour Day / International Workers’ Day | Workers’ holiday as in many countries |
+| May 1 | Labour Day / International Workers’ Day | Workers’ holiday |

-| July 27 | Victory Day | Marks armistice / Korean War ceasefire (Fatherland Liberation Day) |
+| July 27 | Victory Day | Korean War armistice commemoration |

-| August 25 | Day of Songun | Commemorates beginning of “military-first” leadership ideology under Kim Jong Il |
+| August 25 | Day of Songun | Military-first leadership ideology |

-| September 9 | National Day / Foundation of DPRK | Founding anniversary (1948) |
+| September 9 | National Day / Foundation of DPRK | State founding anniversary |

-| October 10 | Party Foundation Day | Anniversary of formation of ruling Workers’ Party or predecessor party |
+| October 10 | Party Foundation Day | Workers’ Party founding anniversary |

-| November 16 | Mother’s Day | Recognized holiday for mothers |
+| November 16 | Mother’s Day | National observance |

-| December 27 | Constitution Day | Commemorates adoption of the DPRK constitution in 1972 |
+| December 27 | Constitution Day | Constitution adoption anniversary |

 Observance & State Practices